mseminatore/TeslaJS/README.md

 ## An unofficial NodeJS library that encapsulates the Tesla RESTful API.

+> Note: If you are planning to purchase a Tesla you can get 1,000 miles of free supercharging by using this [link](http://ts.la/mark5257).

 ### This library currently supports all existing Tesla vehicles.

 First, it is important to acknowledge that there are already several very